-I was introduced to yoga in 1988 when I was a sophomore at Boston University.
+I was an incredibly curious kid – always wanting to understand everything and everybody.
+I’ve been told that my mantra when I was little was “Why mom?
+Why mom?
+Why mom?”
+I’ve been in love with books for as long as I can remember and started writing when I was about 13.
+I was an athlete all throughout my childhood – started playing softball around the age of 5.
+I was introduced to yoga in 1988 during my sophomore year at Boston University.
 After graduation, I moved to Los Angeles where I became a personal trainer and played women’s baseball for coach Mike Boyd (brother of Red Sox pitcher – “Oil Can” Boyd).

 In 1994, while still in LA, I stumbled across the book, A Return to Love – by Marianne Williamson.
 The teachings in Marianne’s book, which are reflections on A Course in Miracles, opened a door to forgiveness and profound healing.
 A few years later, I was blessed to live and work closely with Marianne, who became my spiritual mom, mentor and friend.